Brief

 a complex of contests including cross-country skiing, running,

-climbing and some gymnastic exercises - is revived by "Firn" under the
+rock climbing and some gymnastic exercises - is revived by "Firn" under the new name of AMMV;

-the first skiing competition of this new
+the first skiing competition of this new series

 is held in January at Kääriku (Southern Estonia);